-- 1 large egg yolk save the white for the glaze
+- 1 large egg yolk, save the white to glaze the top

 - 1 cup chocolate chips

-- In the bowl of a stand mixer fitted with the dough hook, combine 3 cups of the flour, sugar, yeast and salt.
-In a 2-cup measuring cup, whisk the warm water, melted butter, eggs and egg yolk.
+- In the bowl of a stand mixer fitted with the dough hook, combine 3 cups of flour, sugar, yeast, and salt.
+In a 2-cup measuring cup, whisk the warm water, melted butter, eggs, and egg yolk.
 With the mixer on low, slowly add the water mixture and mix until a rough dough starts to form.
-Increase the speed to medium-low and let the machine knead the dough until it is smooth and elastic, about 8 minutes.
-The dough should clear the sides of the bowl, but stick to the bottom.
+Increase the speed to medium-low and let the machine knead the dough until it is smooth and elastic for about 8 minutes.
+The dough should clear the sides of the bowl but stick to the bottom.
 If the dough is too sticky, add up to 1/2 cup flour a little at a time.

 - Once you’ve formed your challah, place it on a baking sheet covered with parchment.
 Beat the egg white and brush it over the dough.
 Let the challah rise another hour.